mijailr/mijailr/README.md

 - 🔭 I’m working on a developer portal/control plan dashboard solution.
 - ⌨️ I'm currently using a Javascript/Typescript and React stack.
-- 🌱 I’m currently learning Rust, Go, Elixir.
+- 🌱 I’m currently learning Rust 🦀, Go, Elixir.
 - 👯 I’m looking to collaborate on Rust open source projects.
 - 📦 I'm developing an open-source API Wrapper for Terraform Cloud.
 - 📖 I'm writing a handbook for AWS Solution Architect.